Some Pharisees came up to Jesus, testing Him, and began to question Him whether it was lawful for a man to divorce a wife.

 AND THE TWO SHALL BECOME ONE FLESH; so they are no longer two, but one flesh.

 (a) One flesh.
 There joining together of a man and a woman into one flesh or body has both a physical aspect (see 1 Cor.
 6:16), and a spiritual aspect (1 Cor.
 6:17).

 (b) They are no longer two, but one.
 When a man and a woman come together in marriage, they create something new – a marital union (Gen. 2:24).
-This union symbolizes the unity the believers have with the Lord (Eph.
+This union symbolizes the unity the believers have with the Lord (see entry for Eph.
 5:32).

 As He was setting out on a journey, a man ran up to Him and knelt before Him, and asked Him, “Good Teacher, what shall I do to inherit eternal life?”

-(a) What shall I do to inherit eternal life?
-There is nothing you can to do to inherit eternal life – it’s an inheritance.
+(b) What shall I do to inherit eternal life?
+There is nothing you can do to inherit eternal life – it’s an inheritance.
 You only get it when someone dies, and Someone did.

 And Jesus said to him, “Why do you call Me good?
 No one is good except God alone.

 (a) Why do you call Me good?
-Jesus knew the man was self-righteous and considered himself a good person.
-Jesus cut straight to the heart of the man’s sin by challenging his standard of goodness.
+Jesus knew the man considered himself a good person.
+Jesus cut straight to the heart of the man’s self-righteousness by challenging his standard of goodness.